NicoDaSkater/unit-2-practice-assessment/README.md

 ```
 **tags:** #variableDeclaration
 **key:** "the variable `b` is not defined."
+Prediction: The code will throw a `ReferenceError` because `b` hasn't been defined

+Acutal Output: `ReferenceError: b is not defined`

 8. **What is the value of `y` after this code runs?
 Explain why this is the case.**